If you’re on the London Underground with loads of luggage, you are in the wrong. Never forget that.

 Worst case scenario: every other scenario.

-6 tips for managing your luggage on the tube
+6 tips for taking luggage on the tube

 1. Do not put your luggage on a seat or in the aisle